Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-u2f/fips-mode.md

 value is provided, the PIN won't be verified or changed and the caller can try again.
 However, there are limits to how many times a wrong value can be entered.

-If an incorrect PIN is entered three times in a row, the U2F application is temporarily blocked.
-To unblock it, remove the YubiKey and reinsert it.
+If an incorrect PIN is entered three times in a row, the U2F application is blocked.
+The only way to unblock it is to reset it.
+It is important to know that after resetting, the YubiKey can no longer be put into FIPS mode.

-If an incorrect PIN is entered eight times in a row (three times, reinserted, three times, reinserted, two times), the U2F application is permanently blocked.
-At this point, to be able to use the U2F application on that YubiKey again, it must be reset.
-Of course, after resetting, the YubiKey can no longer be put into FIPS mode.
+Note that with the FIDO2 application on the YubiKey 5 FIPS series, the PIN retry count is eight.
+However, that is FIDO2 on YubiKey 5.
+The total retry count fo the U2F application on YubiKey 4 FIPS series is three.

-If the correct PIN is verified before the U2F application is blocked, the retries remaining count returns to eight.
+If the correct PIN is verified before the U2F application is blocked, the retries remaining count returns to three.

 Unfortunately in the version 4 FIPS series YubiKey, it is not possible to know how many U2F PIN retries are remaining.
 That is, if the wrong PIN has been entered, the SDK will